-(f)(a) Issuing an instruction or direction in accordance with clause 4.8.9; or
+(a) Issuing an instruction or direction in accordance with clause 4.8.9; or

-(g)(b) Exercising the reliability and emergency reserve trader in accordance with rule 3.20.
+(b) Exercising the reliability and emergency reserve trader in accordance with rule 3.20.

-Details on these can be found in the Intervention, Direction and Clause 4.8.9 Instructions document and the Procedure for the Exercise of Reliability and Emergency Reserve Trader (RERT) Dispatch and Activation of Reserve Contracts SO OP 3717 document listed in Section 1.3.
+Details on these can be found in the Intervention, Direction and Clause 4.8.9 Instructions document and the Procedure for the Exercise of Reliability and Emergency Reserve Trader (RERT) SO\OP\3717 document listed in Section 1.3.

-Interim Reliability Reserves2
+Interim Reliability Reserves

-If AEMO determines in an ESOO or an ESOO update that an interim reliability exceedance3 will occur, AEMO may exercise the reliability and emergency reserve trader in accordance with the rule to be published in NER Chapter 11.
+If AEMO determines in an ESOO or an ESOO update that an interim reliability exceedance will occur, AEMO may exercise the reliability and emergency reserve trader in accordance with clause 11.128.